 The Scottish-Dutch soldier John Gabriel Stedman witnessed the oppression of the slaves during a campaign against the maroons in 1774.
 His book a Narrative of a Five Years Expedition Against the Revolted Negroes of Surinam, with vivid illustrations by William Blake and Francesco Bartolozzi was taken to heart by abolitionists.

-The large indigenous Black population of the Americas was destroyed by murder and disease, just like the Amerindian population.
+The large indigenous Black population of the Americas was destroyed by murder and disease due to overwork and malnutrition (Not European disease) just like the Amerindian population.
 However, whereas Blacks were originally the most numerous people in the Americas, today their population is inferior to that of the Mongol extract native Americans.
 Some thoughts on why that is, are explored here:

 An interesting comparison of White accounts of the Aztec and Inca wars.
 Click Here >>> |